124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 After the morning mayhem of gifts (and perhaps a mid-afternoon nap), there's just one more present left to open: Christmas dinner.
 Build the perfect holiday menu from these special recipes.

 For food-loving families across the globe, there's nothing like coming together around the table for a Christmas feast.
-Once you've snacked on your favorite appetizers, these dinner ideas will make sure no one is left hungry.
+Once you've snacked on your favorite appetizers, these holiday dinner ideas will make sure no one is left hungry.
 If anyone still has room, finish off your meal with one of these dazzling Christmas desserts or a plate of your favorite Christmas cookies.
 Then, when all is said and done (and eaten), go ahead and take that long winter's nap.

 Jump ahead to:

-Beef Wellington recipes:
+Beef tenderloin recipes:

 Cornish hen recipes: